teuben/dc2019/scripts4paper/DC_run.md

 7) combine theshold and SD mask, because the theshold mask may contain more/different emission peaks than auto-masking (immath).

+--- Slides ---

+Purpose:
+put input data to shape (reorder, regrid) desired by combination methods, and prepare masking and thresholds for 'SD-AM' mode For this, specify in *_pars_*-file:
+* (pathtoconcat)
+* sdimage_input
+* mode
+* masking
+* general_tclean_param
+* specsetup
+* startchan
+* endchan
+* smoothing
+* RMSfactor
+* cube_rms
+* cont_chans
+* sdmasklev

+what it does:
+* reorder_axes: reorder SD image axes to standard
+* channel_cutout: if specmode='SDpar' and start and end channel defined: trim SD cube to these channels
+* get_SD_cube_params: if specmode='SDpar', get SD channel setup and use as inputs for all following tcleans etc.
+* derive_threshold: make dirty image from the concatms, get RMS, use it as threshold and make clean mask from it
+* regrid_SD: regrid reordered SD image to dirty image
+* make_SDint_mask: make mask from the reordered-regridded SD image (and automask-AM)
+* combine threshold and SD(-AM) mask

+effects:
+* if general_tclean_param['threshold'] == '':
+  * use threshold from derive_threshold
+  * retrieve/modify it and its mask each DC_run without new dirty image
+* if masking == 'SD-AM':
+  * use threshold(RMS) or SD(-AM) + threshold(RMS) mask

+run this step ONCE for a new (spec-)mode and spectral setup (specsetup, startchan, endchan, nchan, width, start) or for a change of the SD mask level full flexibitiy for combination parameters from here on (aka. everything is at hand for playing around)

 #### step 2: tclean only

        imname = imbase + cleansetup + tcleansetup
 	   e.g. skymodel-b_120L.HB_AM_n0.0e0.tclean

+--- Slides ---

+Purpose:
+create (deconvolved) INT image from the concatms data For this, specify in *_pars_*-file:
+* mode
+* mscale
+* masking
+* inter
+* nit
+* specsetup
+* general_tclean_param

+what it does:
+* runtclean
+  * executes CASA task ‘tclean’ and ‘exportfits’

 #### step 3: feather